scawful/yaze/docs/build-instructions.md

 - https://marketplace.visualstudio.com/items?itemName=twxs.cmake
 - https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools

+Yaze uses CMake to build the project.
+If you are unexperienced with CMake, please refer to the [CMake documentation](https://cmake.org/documentation/).

+The gui editor is built using SDL2 and ImGui.
+For reference on how to use ImGui, see the [Getting Started](https://github.com/ocornut/imgui/wiki/Getting-Started) guide.
+For SDL2, see the [SDL2 documentation](https://wiki.libsdl.org/).

 For those who want to reduce compile times, consider installing the dependencies on your system.

 ## Windows